The Peugeot 3008 Has Won Irish Car Of The Year 2018

 Alfa Romeo Giulia QF — Irish Performance/Sports Car of the Year 2018

-A new award was added to this year’s awards programme, called the ‘Irish Car of the Year Innovation Award’.
-Designed to recognise outstanding innovation in car technology, the winner was the Honda Civic Sensing Suite of safety features.
+A new ‘Irish Car of the Year Innovation Award’ award went to the Honda Civic Sensing Suite of safety features.

-Photo: (From left) David Walshe, Michael Sheridan, ICOTY committee; Des Cannon, Gowan Distributors Ltd-Peugeot Ireland; and Tom Dennigan, Continental Tyres (Pic: Chris Bellew/Fennell Photography)
+Photo (l-r): David Walshe, Michael Sheridan, Des Cannon of Peugeot Ireland, and Tom Dennigan of event sponsor Continental Tyres (Pic: Chris Bellew/Fennell Photography)